 Depicted beside is one of best Orotava family fun activities...
 This flower carpet is different.

 Its composition made of blooms is symbolic.
-The combined image of 3 women, one of which is Caucasian, one African and one Asian represents uniting nations.
+The combined image of three women, one of which is Caucasian, one African and one Asian represents uniting nations, hence the UN.

 Discover an arched decoration when enlarging this photo.
 The decor draws to another high light of this street.
 Flower carpets end there by Casa de los Balcones.